SuperOfficeDocs/superoffice-docs/user-guide/en/diary/create-follow-up.md

 2. Click and drag the line upwards until you see more empty rows at the bottom of the activities list.

 > [!NOTE]
-> If you specify a time or duration for a follow-up you are creating from within the activities list, it will be entered in the Diary.
+> If you specify a time or duration for a follow-up you are creating from within the activities list, it is entered in the Diary.

 ## <a id="associate" />Create appointment for an associate